 - Vertical (from an isogenic neighbor): transverse septum

 - Zone of hypertrophy: enlarges cartilage through chondrocyte hypertrophy, which leads to collagen (type X) production by hypertrophic chondrocytes and mineralization of the longitudinal septa

 Zone of calcification

-- Approx. ⅓ of the longitudinal septa is retained with the remaining septa degraded by chondroclasts.
+- Approx. ⅓ of the longitudinal septa is retained, and the remaining septa is degraded by chondroclasts.

 - Zone of ossification: colonization of the mineralized longitudinal septae by osteoblasts → osteoid formation → mineralization